 Mechanical Decompression Treatment for Bulging or Herniated Discs:

-This procedure is an advanced way of spinal decompression in which a table is used for performing the process.
+This procedure is an advanced way of non-invasive spinal decompression in which a table is used for performing the process.
 The major disadvantage of this treatment is that the patients generally experience severe muscular spasms after the affected areas have been healed.

 Detensor non surgical spinal disc decompression therapy:

 In this very gentle spinal decompression procedure, optimally designed mats are used for treating back pain in both sitting and recumbent positions.
-This brings relief in back pain by decreasing muscle tension in the back, which lead to spinal traction.
+This brings relief by decreasing muscle tension in the back, which lead to spinal traction.
 This procedure uses mats that are similar to foams possessing high elasticity properties and thus help in alleviating the pain.
 Some of the major benefits of Detensor system include the following: